serengil/deepface/README.md

 result = DeepFace.verify("img1.jpg", "img2.jpg", model_name = "VGG-Face", distance_metric = "euclidean")
 result = DeepFace.verify("img1.jpg", "img2.jpg", model_name = "VGG-Face", distance_metric = "euclidean_l2")
 ```

-VGG-Face has the highest accuracy score but it is not convenient for real time studies because of its complex structure.
-Facenet is a complex model as well.
-On the other hand, OpenFace has a close accuracy score but it performs the fastest.
-That's why, OpenFace is much more convenient for real time studies.

 ## Verification